The Toy (1982 film): Production

 The film was made by Rastar, the company of Ray Stark, then under the head of a production Guy McElwaine, who had been an agent of clients including Pryor before being enticed to join Rastar.

 In his autobiography Pryor Convictions, Pryor wrote that he and Gleason got along like "kindred souls".
 He stated the stories Gleason told between setups were funnier than the film itself.
 Moreover, in a 1982 Los Angeles Times interview Pryor stated he had "loved Jackie Gleason for years."
 A national talent search was held to find an actor to play Gleason's son.

 Pryor cast Annazette Chase to portray Angela after they worked together in The Mack (1973).
 The film was shot on location in Baton Rouge, Louisiana during the summer of 1982.

 In May, during filming, Pryor was hospitalized with pneumonia.
 He was released after a week and resumed filming.
 Donner blamed this on the air pollution in Baton Rouge which he said was the worst he had ever experienced.
 The director said he would "never" work in the city again.

 Michael Jackson attempted to write a theme song for the film and a possible soundtrack in 1981, but did not complete it due to his commitments working on the Thriller album.
-Jackson would continue to rework the track throughout his career, renaming it "I Am Your Joy", and eventually, "Best Of Joy".
+Jackson would continue to rework the track throughout his career, renaming it "I Am Your Joy", and eventually, "Best of Joy".
 A version recorded in 2008 was remixed by Theron "Neff-U" Feemster and Brad Buxer, being released posthumously on the Michael album in 2010.
+In 2022, Jackson's original demo was released on Thriller 40 under the title "The Toy".